The house from a 1907 postcard

 Park Listed: Not Listed

 Past Seat / Home of: SEATED AT EARLIER HOUSES: Maltravers family, 14th century.
 John FitzAlan, 7th or 14th Earl of Arundel, 15th century.
-Henry George Francis Reynolds-Moreton, 2nd Earl of Ducie, 19th century.
+Henry George Francis Reynolds-Moreton, 2nd Earl of Ducie, until 1844.
 SEATED AT CURRENT HOUSE: William Leigh, 19th century.

 Current Ownership Type: Preservation Organization